powerhousepro69/videoinfox/readme.md

 <br />

   - Help is located on the Home screen covering most of the features.
 Help also in Download List and View Playlist.
-  - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
+  - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx &nbsp; .3gp

         Note:   -Show All on the Home Screen is recursive.
                 -Show all in -Navigate Tree is one level deep.